 The New York complaint contained a map created by Purdue staff and prepared for the Sacklers in 2010, which highlighted the regional concentrations of abuse of OxyContin.

-The two lawsuits are part of a series of recent disputes that have targeted the Sacklers, a large billionaire family that has a network of trusts and companies in the United States and abroad.
-Their philanthropic gifts have built namesake wings in the Temple of Dendur at the Metropolitan Museum of Art in New York and oriental antiquities at the Louvre in Paris, as well as a library at the University of Oxford and a scientific institute at Columbia University.
+The two lawsuits are part of a series of recent litigation that have targeted the Sacklers, a large billionaire family that has a network of trusts and companies in the United States and abroad.
+Their philanthropic gifts have built homonymous wings in Temple of Dendur at the Metropolitan Museum of Art in New York and oriental antiquities at the Louvre in Paris, as well as a library at the University of Oxford and a scientific institute at Columbia University.

 In addition to New York and Massachusetts also in the Connecticut, in Rhode Island and Utah lawsuits have been filed against family members.
 Last month, a coalition of over 500 Native American counties, cities and tribes accused the Sacklers in a case in southern New York, bringing the family in a bundle of 1.600 opioid cases supervised by a federal court judge in Cleveland.